Kentucky Route Zero: Reception

-It was nominated for Games For Impact at The Game Awards 2020 and for the 2021 Nebula Award for Best Game Writing.
+It was nominated for the Games For Impact award at The Game Awards 2020 and for the 2021 Nebula Award for Best Game Writing.
 Kentucky Route Zero: TV Edition was nominated for the Narrative award and won the Original Property award at the 2021 BAFTA Games Awards.
+During the 24th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Kentucky Route Zero for Adventure Game of the Year, as well as Outstanding Achievement in Game Direction, in Story, and for an Independent Game.